 In some sense hypnosis occurs in the negative, i.e. in trance states we can develop unwanted behaviours, again citing the fear of needles, this may have developed as a response to observing someone else reacting to a painful injection.
 It could also be conscious, perhaps as a result of knowing someone contracting an awful disease through using an infected syringe, or even an ordinarily safe routine or procedure like a blood transfusion.
 In these instances, learning occurs both consciously and subconsciously and is then consolidated into a fear response during our ordinary nighttime sleep.
 Hypnotic learning, in terms of the solution, occurs at the subconscious level of memory and is therefore out of the reach of our conscious awareness. basically, this is because our conscious states often do more to exacerbate our issues, than they do to fix them!
 So, to a certain degree, we are sometimes using hypnosis to de-hypnotize the client?

 However, to answer your question frankly, the answer is no. That said, anyone who says they can guarantee results may be stretching reality beyond its natural bounds.
 As it would be with a Doctor, the best I can give you are the odds of probability.
 The same goes for medications, there are strong odds in favour of most medications being effective but all that can be offered, by way of guarantee, are clinically proven results; statistics of probability.
 Over the years, empirically speaking, I have found hypnotherapy to offer each client an outstanding prospect of success.
 However, even when using hypnosis, despite its ability to empower the brain, which in the context of hypnotherapy, is via what we call the subconscious mind, there is still a certain need for cognitive responsibility.
 This simply means you are a participant in the process.
 Much of this participation will occur at levels below consciousness, although it often feels like you made a conscious choice or decision it is worth remembering, that all behaviour, thought and words are processed in the brain moments before they become a physical manifestation?
 Practised often enough, self-hypnosis, combined with cognitive responsibility, leads to pronounced behavioural change.

-The change that occurs in hypnosis is caused by the way the brain processes the information relative to the hypnotic prescription.
+The change that occurs in hypnosis is caused by the way your brain processes the information it receives, relative to the hypnotic prescription.
 It occurs in the same way that all brain functionality occurs; i.e. at a cellular level, the place where memories are stored, activated and expressed.
 There is actually no magic involved in the process.
 It's merely the case, that when the brain continues to fire on the same experience, over and over (real or imagined), synaptic strength (long term potentiation LTP) is achieved and similarly, this can cause the opposite effect (long term depression) in other areas - long term depression is a process of synaptic weakening and nothing to do with clinical depression!.
-At the same time, there is also less resistance from the postsynaptic neuron and that allows the process (called an action potential) to become automatic and this, over time, creates the LTP, which strengthens the response.
+At the same time, during a potential LTP, there is also less resistance from the postsynaptic neuron and that allows the process, called an action potential, to become automatic and this, over time, creates the LTP, which strengthens the response.
 In essence, it is like a well-oiled machine and what we term a routine or habit is the natural outcome of this process.
 However, this process works in both the negative as well as the positive!
-So, in a positive context, the secret to the effectiveness of hypnosis, however, is in the way information is delivered to the brain, and this occurs through many sensory modalities, during the conscious fact-finding part of the session and then, through the auditory cortex during the hypnotic part of it and this is what we often refer to as the subconscious mind!
+So, in a positive context, the secret to the effectiveness of hypnosis, is in the way information is delivered to the brain, and this occurs through many sensory modalities, during the conscious fact-finding part of the session and then, through the auditory cortex during the hypnotic part of it and this is what we often refer to as effecting a change through the subconscious mind!
 But . . . it is the brain's functioning that actually changes!